harshita-priya1/my-html-notes/Basic.md

 <!DOCTYPE html>

+# TIPs:
-# TIP: HTML tags are not case sensitive: <P> means the same as <p>. lowercase is needed only for XHTML so itsa a good practice.
+# HTML tags are not case sensitive: <P> means the same as <p>. lowercase is needed only for XHTML so itsa a good practice.
+# There are two ways to specify the URL in the src attribute:
+- Absolute URL - Links to an external image that is hosted on another website.
+Example: src="https://www.w3schools.com/images/img_girl.jpg".
+Notes: External images might be under copyright.
+If you do not get permission to use it, you may be in violation of copyright laws.
+In addition, you cannot control external images; it can suddenly be removed or changed.
+- Relative URL - Links to an image that is hosted within the website.
+Here, the URL does not include the domain name.
+If the URL begins without a slash, it will be relative to the current page.
+Example: src="img_girl.jpg".
+If the URL begins with a slash, it will be relative to the domain.
+Example: src="/images/img_girl.jpg".